Why Worship at CTV?

 We are a litrugical church.
 Basically, this means that every single part of our worship service points you to Christ.
-The liturgy has many different parts and is very old, but that doesn'tmean it is outdated.
+The liturgy has many different parts and is very old, but that doesn't mean it is outdated.
 Many of these parts are repeated every week.
 Sometimes they are set to different melodies.
 Sometimes they aren't sung at all, but are only spoken.
-In recent years, the use of the liturgy has fallen out of "mainstream" church bodies.
-But at CTV, we mean to proclaim Christ at every turn.
+In recent years, the use of the liturgy has fallen out of use in "mainstream" church bodies.
+But at CTV we mean to proclaim Christ at every turn.
 A liturgical worship service truly does proclaim Christ as much as possible.

 Lutheran churches have often been called the singing churches.
 We like to sing.
 We sing hymns, psalms, songs.
 Music is very important to us.
 Martin Luther once said, "Next to God, music deserves highest praise."
 At CTV, we use organ, piano, guitar, flute, and several other instruments and singers.
 But whatever we do, whatever music we pick, whatever instrument we play, we do it all for the glory of God.
 We have a rich message to proclaim, and our music reflects that.